apache/mesos/site/source/blog/2018-09-24-mesos-1-7-0-released.md

 ![Mesos 1.7 performance improvements](/assets/img/blog/mesos-1-7-0-performance.png)

-* The master `/state` endpoint is now more than twice as fast as before, and its processing is parallelized to provide higher throughput.
+* The master `/state` endpoint is now about twice as fast as before, and its processing is parallelized to provide higher throughput.
 As a result, Mesos UI and all tooling that consumes the `/state` endpoint are more responsive.
 * [Mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/) has been a high-performance alternative to the Docker runtime, and now itâ€™s even faster: launch and destroy throughput has increased by 2x in this release.
 * The agent `/containers` endpoint no longer leads to high CPU consumption and thus is much more responsive.
 It now scales well to hundreds of containers running on the agent.
 * We made several optimizations to the resource allocator so the allocation cycle is now 20% faster on a 1,000-node cluster, and more significant improvements in this area are in progress for the 1.8 release.